heptarch/heptarch.github.io/drafts/demon.md

 which bears them.

 The dream lurches.
-She is docked on the other side of a massive, rough-hewn breakwater, behind which Aberdeen is obscured.
+Ellen is moored on the other side of a craggy, rough-hewn breakwater, reaching into sky, and behind which Aberdeen is concealed.
-Ellen turns to find the dark outlines of a shopfront on Chancery Lane.
+She turns to find the dark outlines of a shopfront on Chancery Lane.
 Ede & Ravenscroft.
 It blooms suddenly into color, and her view is swept beneath the trefoiled architrave, past its juridical wigs and robes, and up the stairs to a humble bedroom, lit only by the embers of a dying fire.
+A small figure sits in a tattered green armchair, greedily devouring a scone, eyes bulging.
+The eyes are the clearest part of the

 <p align="center">
   ⁂